-At the time of the Office of Litter Control’s closure, Jan Dapitan was already a Board member of the statewide CWD and volunteer acting director of CWD’s efforts in Maui County.
-She was encouraged by KAB to consider the state affiliate role in the face of the Litter Control Office’s defunding, and so the Maui CWD took responsibility as the KAB state affiliate in addition to its County-specific programs.
-Fortunately, the County of Maui realized the importance of supporting CWD programs within its jurisdiction, and enacted a proviso to provide federal highway beautification dollars toward CWD activities within Maui County, thus keeping this model program viable and in action on the local level.
+At the time of the Office of Litter Control’s closure, Jan Dapitan was already a Board member of the statewide MMN and volunteer acting director of MMN’s efforts in Maui County.
+She was encouraged by KAB to consider the state affiliate role in the face of the Litter Control Office’s defunding, and so the Maui MMN took responsibility as the KAB state affiliate in addition to its County-specific programs.
+Fortunately, the County of Maui realized the importance of supporting MMN programs within its jurisdiction, and enacted a proviso to provide federal highway beautification dollars toward MMN activities within Maui County, thus keeping this model program viable and in action on the local level.

 CWD continued to serve as the KAB state affiliate leader until 2008, when the leadership role was passed on to an independent nonprofit entity, Keep the Hawaiian Islands Beautiful (KHIB).
 This allowed CWD to focus fully on Maui County, as we currently do.